• Skip to primary navigation

 This Steak Au Poivre is a French bistro classic that is perfect for a special occasion, but it's excellent for a quick and easy weeknight dinner too.
 Using the reverse sear technique for cooking the steak ensures it's perfect every time.
 And the rich creamy au poivre sauce is packed with flavor!

-Overhead angle view of a steak covered is a creamy au poivre sauce.
+A steak covered with a creamy au poivre sauce.

 Jump to: